Anyone Can Retire Early, But Few Succeed. Here's Why…

 There are many people who have committed to extreme frugality as a lifestyle choice because they don't want to spend any more of their life than absolutely necessary working for money.
 They would sooner live without the luxuries that others have claimed are necessities than pay the price of working to have all that stuff.

 There are people who choose to live in motorhomes, use public transportation or their bicycle, shop only at thrift stores, grow their own food, and so on to keep expenses to a bare minimum.

 It leaves plenty of spending money for lifestyle today.
 Sure, it's far less than you could afford at that income level, but again, it's a choice.

 I just raised my income to a very high level, paid my house off, and never got frivolous, but never suffered.
 I chose my spending consciously based on my values (personal growth, reading, research, outdoor sports, adventure, and recreation), and never needed to spend much of the fat income.

 So anyway, it does work, and it's do-able.
 People do it every day.

 Others might attack the 3% spending rule or the 8% return on investment.
 My answer is save your breath.

 3% spending is easy to support in perpetuity because a portfolio of quality dividend stocks would pay that (and likely more) while growing to adjust for inflation, and without ever touching principal.
 It's easily do-able.

 However, even if you disagree with me on this point, the argument is moot because the compound return represents very little of the asset accumulation over this short time period.
 The math is dependent on the percentage savings rate – not the growth rate.
 It helps, but it isn't critical.

 Also, notice that I didn't include Social Security, pensions, or anything else.
 This is simple, stripped down math to make a minimalist point that is unarguably clear.

-I’ve done it, lots of other people have done it, and there’s a whole website community run by Jacob at EarlyRetirementExtreme.com of people trying to walk the talk.
+I've done it, lots of other people have done it, and there are many entire web communities of people trying to walk the talk like the one run by Jacob at EarlyRetirementExtreme.com.